TITLE Director of Human Resources

 12. Promotes a positive image of the University by participating in community organizations, as well as national, state and local professional associations.

-13. Develops a competent, productive and effective personnel staff by supervising, directly and through delegation, professional and administrative support employees.
+13. Develops a competent, productive and effective personnel staff by supervising, directly and through delegation, professional and support employees.

 14. Represents the department and serves as a resource by participating on various University committees.